How to Install Joomla with Lighttpd on Ubuntu Linux

 This article describes the steps to install Joomla with Lighttpd support on Ubuntu Linux.

-Lighttpd is a secure, fast, and flexible HTTP server with a small memory footprint compared to other webservers.
-In addition, its event-driven architecture is optimized for many parallel connections (keep-alive), which is important for high-performance dynamic applications.
+Lighttpd is a secure, fast, and flexible HTTP server with a smaller memory footprint than other webservers.
+In addition, its event-driven architecture is optimized for many parallel connections (keep-alive), which is essential for high-performance dynamic applications.

 How to install Joomla on Ubuntu Linux with Lighttpd support

-As described above, Lighttpd is a secure, fast, and flexible HTTP server with a small memory footprint compared to other webservers.
+As described above, Lighttpd is a secure, fast, and flexible HTTP server with a smaller memory footprint than other webservers.

 Below is how to install Joomla with Lighttpd support on Ubuntu Linux.